 Online taught sessions will consist of a mixture of teaching and learning and small group/paired activities.

 Online group tutorials will be focussed on supporting the assessment components, with the first half of the session centred on learning outcome 1 and the second half focusing on learning outcome 2.

 Independent study time needs to be used for wider reading and research to support your assignment writing.

 At times, it may be required to change our plans in order to comply with Government guidelines.
 If we make changes, you will be kept up to date via announcements through your Teams channel.

 It is expected that you will attend all planned sessions, whether they be online or in person.
 If you are not able to attend, you must contact your tutor to discuss it with them and to receive further support and guidance.

 You will learn through reflective tasks, work-based activities, presentations, tutorials and the use of online resources.
 There are no exams so you will be assessed using your work-based activities, creative presentations and essays.

 Everything you study will be relevant to your everyday work.
 You will also have the support of a 'critical friend' as well as the tutors and academic support staff at College.

-The Foundation Degree in Children’s and Young People’s Services provides the perfect progression platform for further study on the BA (Hons) Early Childhood Studies, BA (Hons) Education or BA (Hons) Child and Youth Studies at the University of Derby, or the BA (Hons) Special Educational Needs and Disability, depending on the pathway studied.
+The Foundation Degree provides the perfect progression platform for further study on the BA (Hons) Early Childhood Studies, BA (Hons) Education, BA (Hons) Child and Youth Studies or BA (Hons) Special Educational Needs and Disability at the University of Derby depending on the pathway studied.
 It will also enhance your career prospects within your chosen profession.